rmonique/Anaplan_Formulator/README.md

 * Switch to slide bar on and off
 	- Either always on or always off
 	- Depreciate click to activate
-* Auto Compelte
+* Auto Complete
 	- Close Open (
 	- Close Open [
 	- THEN after IF
-	- "" after .
+	- "" after.
 * Error Debugger
 	- Standard formatting and error catching for each [Anaplan function](https://help.anaplan.com/anapedia/Content/Calculation_Functions/CF_All_Functions.htm)